nordinz7/maybank-acc-statement-extractor/README.md

-# MayBank email statement delivery Data Extraction (Monthly)
+# MayBank email statement delivery to CSV or JSON (Monthly)

 This project extracts financial data from Maybank statement to JSON or CSV.

 ### Features

 - output it in either JSON and CSV formats.
-- read folder extract data in single or individual files -The extracted data includes date, description, transaction amount, balance exactly as the statement.
+- read folder extract data into single or individual files -The extracted data includes date, description, transaction amount, balance exactly as the statement.

 Example of the JSON output: